SKY-AK05/Annotation_check/README.md

 ```

 This output `EvalSchema` is then passed as a parameter to the evaluation engine, effectively "modifying" the formula for this specific run.

+---

+## 7. Future Enhancements

+The current architecture provides a strong foundation for future development.
+Potential enhancements include:
+*   Server-side session persistence to save and restore evaluation sessions.
+*   Evaluation report export to downloadable formats like PDF or detailed CSV.
+*   Integration with Learning Management Systems (LMS) for seamless grade reporting.
+*   Support for additional annotation types, such as video or semantic segmentation.